DanielHka25/electricity-price-prediction/README.md

 This university project aims to predict the **German EPEX Spot electricity prices** on an **hourly basis** using Python and Jupyter Notebooks.
 The objective is to develop a regression model capable of forecasting electricity prices for each full hour (e.g., 01:00, 02:00, ...).
 It is based on a ten-year dataset of historical data recorded at hourly intervals, ranging from January 2015 to the end of December 2024.

 The notebook follows a **typical machine learning workflow** and common best practices.
-Each individual step is thoroughly documented by markdown cells and comments in code.
+Each step is thoroughly documented by markdown cells and comments in code.
 Relevant technical terms are explained where necessary to ensure a clear understanding of each process.
 A dedicated **Exploratory Data Analysis** (EDA) provides deeper insights into the German electricity market in order to gain a sufficient amount of domain knowledge for later feature selection.

 We will focus on training an `XGBRegressor` model of the `XGBoost` framework and evaluate it using key metrics including the RMSE, MAE and R² score.
-This model was initially chosen because it offers a good balance between performance and complexity, and is rather easier to implement and optimize than intensive Deep Learning models.
+This model was initially chosen because it offers a reasonable balance between performance and complexity, and is rather easier to implement and optimize than complex deep learning models.
 For comparison, a `RandomForestRegressor` from the `scikit-learn` library will additionally be trained and compared against the `XGBRegressor`.

-Finally, notebook concludes with a summary of the project and a discussion of several potential improvements.
+Finally, the notebook concludes with a summary of the project and a discussion of several potential improvements.

 ## Table of Contents:
 *(The numbers correspond to the chapters in the Jupyter Notebook)*